coveo/plasma/README.md

 Every commit made to this repository must comply to the [Conventional Commits specification](https://www.conventionalcommits.org/).
 Our build system is configured to automatically release and publish new versions according to this convention.

-> We have integrated an optionnal [command line utility](https://github.com/commitizen/cz-cli) to help you build proper commit messages.
+> We have integrated an optional [command line utility](https://github.com/commitizen/cz-cli) to help you build proper commit messages.
 >
 > ```bash
 > git add . # stage the changes you want to commit